therealjflf/hesutils/docs/hes_sec.rst

 When a user logs in, the system performs two separate tasks:

-- user authorization (do I know you?);
+- user identification (do I know you?);

 - and user authentication (how can you prove that you are who you say you are?).

-Most often this comes under the guise of a login name and a password.
+Most often this comes under the guise of a login name and a password, but other methods are available: biometric data, security tokens, etc.

-There are various elements to user authorization, such as group memberships, home directory, shell, etc. All of those are provided in Hesiod records, so the first part, authorization, is taken care of.
-But what about authentication?
+There are various elements to user identification, such as group memberships, home directory, shell, etc. Hesiod is primarily a user identification mechanism, and as such it provides all that information.
+But it doesn't serve any authentication information.

 Password logins